 - (1) Fair value as of the grant date was determined in accordance with ASC 718, excluding the effect of any estimated forfeitures.
-The assumptions used to calculate the value of the option awards are set forth in Note 13 in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 28, 2013. - (2) These RSUs vest at the rate of 50% of the total RSUs as of one year from the grant date, and at the rate of 12.5% of the total RSUs as of the end of each three-month period thereafter.

-- (3) These stock options vest at the rate of 6.25% of the total option shares as of three months from the grant date, and at the rate of 6.25% of the total options shares as of the end of each three-month period thereafter. - (4) These RSUs vest at the rate of 25% of the total RSUs as of one year from the grant date, and at the rate of 6.25% of the total RSUs as of the end of each three-month period thereafter.
+The assumptions used to calculate the value of the option awards are set forth in Note 18 in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended January 2, 2016. - (2) These RSUs vest at the rate of 25% of the total RSUs as of one year from the grant date, and at the rate of 6.25% of the total RSUs as of the end of each three-month period thereafter. - (3) These stock options vest at the rate of 6.25% of the total option shares as of three months from the grant date, and at the rate of 6.25% of the total options shares as of the end of each three-month period thereafter. - (4) These stock options vest between 0% and 200% of the target amount, based on a computation comparing the company's stock price performance compared to companies listed on the SOXX.
+Specifically, the 60 day trailing average of the LSCC stock price at the end of the vesting period divided by the 60 day trailing average of the LSCC stock price at the beginning of the measurement period.
+Using this ratio, the performance will be compared with similar ratios for each company in the SOXX index and the percentile rank determined.
+Performance based stock options will vest at the target grant amount where the Company's performance meets or exceeds the performance of the 50th percentile of the peer group.
+The grant date fair values of these stock options were determined and fixed on the date of grant using a lattice-based option-pricing valuation model, which incorporates a Monte-Carlo simulation, and considered the likelihood that we would achieve the market condition.

-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table

-Amounts in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table for fiscal years 2011 and 2013 represent payments of awards under our Cash Incentive Plan for each of those years.
-Each named executive officer's potential award was based on a specified percentage of his annual base salary and the potential award increases when and if a named executive officer's annual base salary increases.
-The GAAP operating income and revenue targets established under the Cash Incentive Plan for fiscal 2012 were not achieved so no payments were made to the named executive officers under the Cash Incentive Plan for fiscal 2012.
+Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table executive officer's potential award was based on a specified percentage of his annual base salary and the potential award increases when and if a named executive officer's annual base salary increases.
+Payments under our Cash Incentive Plan are made annually based on the achievement of the goals applicable to the year.
+The annual GAAP operating income and revenue targets established under the Cash Incentive Plan for fiscal 2015 were not achieved.
+Payments were made to the named executive officers under the Cash Incentive Plan for fiscal 2015 based on the Company's achievement of the first quarter fiscal 2015 GAAP operating income and revenue targets established prior to the acquisition by the Company of Silicon Image, Inc..